College of Medicine

 Dual Degree Programs

 Charles Drew University has another unique medical program with the David Geffen School of Medicine at UCLA.
 The Program in Medical Education (PRIME) is a five-year dual program leading to the Doctor of Medicine and a Masters degree in an area that complements the mission of the program.
 Like the Charles Drew/UCLA Medical Education Program, PRIME’s mission is to train students to work in diverse medically disadvantaged communities.

 During the fourth year of the program, students will complete an advanced degree, including a Master of Public Health, Master of Business Administration or a Master of Science in an area that complements the mission of the program, where they will design and implement a project related to improving health disparities and access to care.

-For more information about the UCLA-Drew Program in Medical Education, please contact the Admissions Office at 310-794-5912 or UCLAPRIME@mednet.ucla.edu.
+For more information about the Drew/UCLA Prime Program, please contact the Admissions Office at 310-794-5912 or UCLAPRIME@mednet.ucla.edu.

 M.D. /PhD.
 (Medical Scientist Training Program)

 Charles Drew/UCLA medical students have the opportunity to apply for the Medical Scientist Training Program (MSTP) at UCLA.
 This program, in conjunction with the California Institute of Technology (Caltech), is designed for the education and training of exceptionally qualified individuals for careers in biomedical science.
 The MSTP requires an average of seven years of study leading to both the M.D. and PhD degrees.
 The program seeks to provide an optimum environment for education and research utilizing the individual talents of participating faculty and students, leading to a greater understanding of basic biology and of the causes and treatment of human disease.
 The MSTP encourages independent thinking, creativity, self-motivated lifelong learning, personal responsibility and service.